 A section outlining each Council's responsibilities was in the previous framework, but was inadvertently omitted when the new framework was developed in Amendment 18 (GMFMC and SAFMC 2011).
 Alternative 4 would reinstate that language in addition to expanding the responsibilities to include those for Spanish mackerel and cobia.
-Section 1 allows each Council to set regulations for the respective migratory groups of each species.
-An exception is included for east coast zones of king mackerel and cobia (if created in Action 6), which are considered to contain Gulf migratory group fish, but are located within the South Atlantic Council's jurisdiction.
-Section 2 allows similar exceptions if future stock assessments set biological boundaries different from management boundaries.
-Section 3 ensures both Councils are involved when actions would affect fish in both areas.
+Section 1 (highlighted in the framework above) allows each Council to set regulations for the respective migratory groups of each species.
+An exception is included for east coast zones of king mackerel and cobia (if created in Action 5), which are considered to contain Gulf migratory group fish, but are located within the South Atlantic Council's jurisdiction.
+Section 2 (highlighted in the framework above)

+allows similar exceptions if future stock assessments set biological boundaries different from management boundaries.
+Section 3 (highlighted in the framework above) ensures both Councils are involved when actions would affect fish in both areas.
 The Councils could choose this alternative in addition to either Alternative 2 or Alternative 3.

 Alternative 5 would fix language in the framework that refers to the Socioeconomic Panel (SEP), which no longer exists under that name due to reorganization of the Statistical and Scientific Committee (SSC).
-The more general proposed language would accommodate future changes (see highlighted portion of section 4).
+The more general proposed language would accommodate future changes (see highlighted portion of section 4 of the framework).
 The Councils could choose this alternative in addition to any of the other alternatives.